-2 Reference documents
+3 Reference documents

-The requirements of the referenced documents listed in Table 1 of MRTS201 General Equipment Requirements apply to this document.
+The requirements of the referenced documents listed in Table 3 of MRTS201 General Equipment Requirements apply to this document.

-This Technical Specification shall be read in conjunction with the Scope of Works and Technical Criteria of the Contract which specifies the project specific ITS requirements.
+This Technical Specification shall be read in conjunction with the Scope of Works and technical criteria of the Contract which specifies the project specific ITS requirements.

-This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications and other Specifications, the Design Documentation, Transport and Main Roads Specification Manuals and Transport and Main Roads Standard Drawings, other referenced standards and specifications as appropriate, and the quality system requirements of the Contract.
+This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications, MRTS50 Specific Quality System Requirements the Design Documentation, Manuals and Standard Drawings, other referenced standards and Technical Specifications as appropriate, and the quality system requirements of the Contract.